Blue's Treasure Hunt

-Blue's Treasure Hunt is a 1999 educational video game developed and published by Humongous Entertainment, based on the Blue's Clues television series.
-It is based on the Blue's Clues episode "Blue's Big Treasure Hunt".
+Blue's Treasure Hunt is a 1999 educational video game developed and published by Humongous Entertainment, based on the Blue's Clues television series, specifically the episode "Blue's Big Treasure Hunt".

 Plot and gameplay

-The premise of the game revolves around a treasure hunt, where the player helps Blue and her friend Steve find hidden objects.
+The premise of the game revolves around a treasure hunt, where the player helps Blue and her owner Steve find hidden objects.
 The gameplay involves a point-and-click adventure game interface.

 Commercial performance

 According to PC Data, the game was the 9th Top Selling Home Education software for the week of 5/28/2000-6/3/2000.
 The game's interface and other attributes generally received praise.